Gqqnbig-StellarisMods/stackable-strategic-resources/README-english.md

 If you trade out a strategic resources, the mod will automatically adjust the bonus within one month.

-At present, strategic resources that are stackable include engos, garanthium, neutronium, satramene, engos, dark matter, and living metal.
+At present, strategic resources that are stackable include engos, garanthium, neutronium, satramene, teldar, lythuric, dark matter, living metal, pitharan, yuranic, and zro.

 ![The stacked effect can be seen on the government interface](https://raw.githubusercontent.com/gqqnbig/stackable-strategic-resources/master/Screenshot1.jpg)